5 Remarkable Arabic Short Stories to Carry You Away

-The Arabic language is known for its depth and strength, which allowed its speakers to create legendary fantasies such as “One Thousand and One Nights” and “Ali Baba and the Forty Thieves,” as well as classic characters like Aladdin and Sinbad.
+The Arabic language is known for its depth and strength, allowing its speakers to create legendary fantasies such as “One Thousand and One Nights” and “Ali Baba and the Forty Thieves,” as well as classic characters like Aladdin and Sinbad.

 In your case, since you’re learning Arabic, there’s a multitude of wonderful short stories you can explore.